tgraninger/MVVM_Sample_Project/README.md

 Core Location and Map Kit to fetch/display locations.

 Future Features:
-Spice up the UI with some vanity and animations.
+Currently working in creative UI features and animations with Core Animation.
 Use Carthage or Cocoapods to integrate Alamofire or Kingfisher.